Skip to content

 Here’s an overview of things you can achieve with Markdown: Markdown Cheat Sheet.

 Many webpages have their content written in markdown.
-The markdown content gets then transformed into HTML that is displayed on the website.
+There are many frameworks that use markdown like Astro, Hugo or Eleventy.
+The markdown content gets transformed into HTML that is displayed on the website.
 But when you are building your own website you will also want to style that content, so how could that look like?

 On styling content written in markdown